SawBlade21/custom-song-folder/about.md

 ---
 * Lets you set the custom song and SFX directory to any folder
-* Automigration to transfer custom songs and SFX to your custom directory
+* You can transfer custom songs and SFX to your custom directory

 ---
 # Special Thanks: